 GeneX started with a captive-hatched animal.
 An amazing, very odd girl with melted sides and unique belly striping that is closer to center of the belly than typical belly striping.

-I didn’t think much of this unique gene until others also began producing YB Pieds that were not quite as bright as my original.
-That is when I started to consider that this unnamed gene was having a significant enough influence to pay attention to it.
+I didn’t think much of this unique gene until others also began producing YB Pieds that were not as bright as my original.
+That is when I started to consider that this unnamed gene was having a significant influence.

 In order to give it a label for tracking it in my own collection I called these animals GeneX.
-Eight years later this name has stuck.
+I never intended that the name would stick!

 In the past couple seasons I’ve been able to identify the gene more reliably as I’ve gone through nearly 4 generations.
-2015 was the first season I have been able to really focus on what combos it could make.
+2015 was the first season I was able to focus on what combos it could make.

 Photos are below – for more info, keep scrolling to the bottom.